usepolvo/usepolvo-docs/src/guide/core-concepts/unified-api.md

 ## Customization

-While usepolvo provides a unified interface, it also allows for service-specific customization when necessary.
+While polvo provides a unified interface, it also allows for service-specific customization when necessary.
 You can always access service-specific features when needed.

-By leveraging usepolvo's Unified API Interface, you can significantly reduce the complexity of working with multiple APIs in your projects.
+By leveraging polvo's Unified API Interface, you can significantly reduce the complexity of working with multiple APIs in your projects.